ibm-cloud-docs/solution-tutorials/connect-landingzone-client-vpn.hidden.md

     Don't check in this file to version control because it contains the API key secret.
 If you don't want to save the information in the file, you can pass the variable to Terraform through command-line arguments.
     {: important}

-1. Save the `terraform.tfvars` file, and then run the following commands:
+1. Save the `terraform.tfvars` file, and then run the following commands.
+Enter **yes** to apply the plan when prompted:

     ```bash
     terraform init